tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Should PlayerLoader.SyncPlayer in SyncOnePlayer be after syncing owner Projectiles?
 - ItemID.ItemSpawnDecaySpeed gone.
 IsBasicFish added.
 IsQuestFish added (adjust ModItem.IsQuestFish?)
 - TEDeadCellsDisplayJar and associated net messages need to be updated.
 Are there other new TEs?
-- ItemID's #endif needs to be moved down.
 - ItemID.BannerEffect changed, might need an example.
 Docs need to be updated for LinearCurve.
 - Chest.maxItems no longer const.
 DefaultMaxItems/AbsoluteMaxItemsWeCanEverReachInAChestForNow added.
 Might need to find for loops to 40 and change if we want to support this.
 Chest ctors changed.
 - Verify that https://github.com/tModLoader/tModLoader/issues/4383 is fixed: `if (Language.GetText("CLI.NewWorld_Command").EqualsCommand(text3))` in vanilla replaced `if (text2 == "n" || text2 == "N" || string.Equals(text2, Language.GetTextValue("CLI.NewWorld_Command"), StringComparison.CurrentCultureIgnoreCase))` fix in tmod.
 (New world command)